marcphilipp/presentations/junit5-intro/slides.md

 ## Composed Annotations

-You can combine Jupiter annotations by meta-annotating your own annotation.
+You can use Jupiter annotations as meta-annotations to create your own annotations.

 ```java
 @Retention(RUNTIME)